Skip to main content

 Written by eLogii

-Updated over a week ago
+Updated over 2 months ago

 Cluster optimization allows users to create Routes and optimize them based on a cluster or Tasks.
-In eLogii, a cluster represents a group of Tasks in approximate vicinity, which can be adjusted based on your preferences, meaning that a Cluster can be expanded, or broken down.
+In eLogii, a cluster represents a group of Tasks in an approximate vicinity, which can be adjusted based on your preferences, meaning that a Cluster can be expanded, or broken down.

 Cluster optimization can be performed as a general optimization for all your Tasks, or you can perform it as a part of Team-based optimization by selecting the Team (or Teams) you want to perform this type of optimization for.
 You can do this by clicking on the Teams section on the planning screen option bar.
 If you select a specific Team to optimize for, only the Tasks assigned to that Team will be shown on the map and only those Tasks will be taken into account for optimization.